rdarrigo/crime-analytics-visualization-of-incident-reports/README.md

 * Fraud
 * Other Property

-This visualisation made it clear that these incidents were more likely to occur during the day than at night, but it was also evident that these
+This visualisation made it clear that these incidents were more likely to occur during the day than at night.

 ![Frequency of Burglary, Fraud & Other Property incidents by Hour of Day] (https://raw.githubusercontent.com/rdarrigo/crime-analytics-visualization-of-incident-reports/master/burglary-fraud-otherproperty.png)